siran/writing/books/A New Arithmetic/A New Arithmetic - 001a Properties of Ultrareals.md

 $$
 \mathbf u^{\mathsf T}D\mathbf u \ge 0.
 $$

+That is useful language, but it is not the center of the book.
+The arithmetic point is simpler: the relation table is part of addition, and the joined value must remain a positive density.

 This is the formal version of "you cannot oppose beyond zero."
 A proposed relation that makes the joined density negative is not an ultrareal sum.